bcgov/social-sector-api-retry/docs/decisions/0008-choose-a-queuing-library.md

 ## Context and Problem Statement

-Rather than implement an entirely new queueing sydtem, we want a NodeJS library to handle the intricacies of queuing and job scheduling.
+Rather than implement an entirely new queueing system, we want a NodeJS library to handle the intricacies of queuing and job scheduling.
 Ideally, this library will be cohesive with our current setup including TypeScript and NestJS.

 ## Decision Drivers